-From creating the first BCL-2 inhibitor to come to market, to pursuing a pipeline focused on the toughest cancers to treat, AbbVie’s oncology scientists understand that outsmarting cancer takes a potent combination of courage, scientific prowess and strategy.
+From creating our first medicine to come to market, to pursuing a pipeline focused on the toughest cancers to treat, AbbVie’s oncology scientists understand that outsmarting cancer takes a potent combination of courage, scientific prowess and strategy.

 “When you’re trying to find new treatments for patients facing unrelenting cancers, there’s an obvious urgency to the work,” says Rod A. Humerickhouse, M.D., Ph.D., group project leader, oncology development, AbbVie.
 “But you need to balance the impatience you feel, wanting answers now, with the reality of drug discovery in this area… disappointment is part of the job description, but you have to funnel that frustration, learn from your experiences and use that to propel you forward.”